 Gastric Carbon Dioxide: An Early Marker of Organ Hypoperfusion

 ExoStat Medical has developed an easy-to-use device that measures pCO2 in oral mucosa.
-Studies have shown that oral mucosal pC02 correlates well with gastric pCO2 from tonometry.345 Unlike tonometry and blood lactate measurements, POMCO2 is simple, noninvasive, and quick to measure.
-Know on the spot whether a patient’s oral mucosal pCO2 is within normal limits.
+Studies have shown that oral mucosal pC02 correlates well with gastric pCO2 from tonometry.345 Unlike microcirculation tools such as tonometry and blood lactate measurements, POMCO2 is simple, noninvasive, and quick to measure.

-In a study of healthy subjects, the range of normal POMCO2 was 43.5-63.5 mmHg6 Patients with elevations above this range have been associated with poorer outcomes.7 Knowing POMCO2 may provide an early warning of tissue hypoxia and pending MODS in patients.
+In a study of 39 healthy subjects, the range of normal POMCO2 was 39-56 mmHg6 Patients with elevations above this range have been associated with poorer outcomes.7

 1 Gutierrez G, et ai.Lancet 1992; 339: 195-199.